patrickbucher/read-think-write/content/intelligence-and-new-ideas.md

 selling-point: I'm not jumping on the AI bandwagon, nor will I spend my days in video conferences that achieve nothing; but I'm offering focused deep work hours for actual problem solving.

+The way I worked on this essay looks antiquated: I copy the original essay in a text file, add some YAML-header for the meta data, then I convert the text using Pandoc (using the troff filter) to a nice but simple PDF, which I print out.
+I read the essay once and highlight the most important passages of every paragraph.
+On the second reading, I summarize each paragraph with a single sentence.
+When I'm done, I start a new essay by first summarizing the text I've just read.

+This might not be the most _efficient_ way of summarizing the text, but it's certainly the most _effective_ way, because it lets me get into writing mode, while my mind is already charged with new ideas that already have been processed three times in different ways—reading, summarizing paragraphs by hand, summarizing the entire text at the keyboard.
+Most other people would rather summarize the text using some AI tool and then stare at the screen with no idea what to write about it.
+Very efficient, but totally ineffective.

+This might be a new quality for discovering new ideas: Replacing efficiency by effectiveness.
+Rather go deep the hard way than stay shallow the easy way.
+Real knowledge works requires depth, and depth requires effectiveness instead of efficiency.